 During a warm weather trip, layers may not be necessary, but you should always cover up with light clothes to help deter sunburn.
 A good hat with a 360-degree brim will help keep your eyes shaded and the sun off the tender portions of your neck that are easily sunburned.
 Uninsulated boots are the norm this time of year and don’t forget a rain poncho for unpredictable summer weather patterns!

 There’s no better time than the present to get out there with your newfound knowledge and explore Arizona’s beautiful places!
 Whether you’ve already been to a park, or want to try something new, there’s plenty of options throughout the state.
 Check out this short list of great camping parks and hit the road.
-Print out the camping checklist and start making memories…It’s that easy!
+Print out the free camping checklist and start making memories…It’s that easy!

 The right gear will make your camping trip much more enjoyable!
 By learning from the camping tips above, you will be well on your way to reducing the learning curve during your camping trips!
 It is important to mention that camping during extreme weather can be enjoyed if you’re prepared well, and your gear is appropriate for the situation.
 Please use caution out there…Stay comfortable, have FUN, and make memories that last a lifetime!